Spheroman/BadApplePkMn/README.md

 # BadApplePkMn
-Bad Apple, but its played on pokemon card
+Bad Apple, but its played on pokemon cards

-gonna play bad apple on pokemon cards